-In this blog, you will learn hacks to keep functions working within your automations and how to save massive operations in Integromat when updating multiple rows in Google Sheets.
+In this blog, you will learn hacks to keep functions working within your automations and how to save massive operations in Make (formerly Integromat) when updating multiple rows in Google Sheets.

 Below is a Google Sheets formula used in column G.

 It checks if E2, which is the Status, has a value. if E2 is equal to “Attended”, then we say, “He was really there”, and if it's not “Attended”, then we say, “Nope, he didn't show up”.

 The formula is copied down the other cells in the columns.
 (If you don't know how to do it, press CTRL and shift on Windows then the arrow key down and then press control D. That will copy the formula completely down until the last row that you selected.)

 Using the scenario we built in our first blog of the series, we first search the rows.
 We search for the email address or the value that we want to search for our search parameter.
 We get back one row only, and then we say not found or found.

 If it's found, we update a row.
 If it's not found, we add a new row.
 Since we want to try adding new rows now and keeping formulas alive, we remove or unlink the update a row and remove the filter in the remaining path.